KevinArmbruster/AutoML-Information-Needs/README.md

 ### Editor

-You can open any GitHub repository in **github.dev** in either of the following ways:
+You can open any GitHub repository in your browser in the following ways:

 * To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub.
 * To open the repository in a new browser tab, press >.